lundjordan/release-census/how-tos/mergeduty.md

     1. [firefox-nightly-stub-l10n](https://bounceradmin.mozilla.com/admin/mirror/location/?product__id__exact=6512)

 :warning: Be careful on how you make changes to bouncer entries.
-If it is just the version that gets bumped, that's totally fine but if you also need to change some installer names or anything alike, `space` needs to be encoded to `%20%` and such.
-See [bug 1386765](https://bugzilla.mozilla.org/show_bug.cgi?id=1386765) for what happened during 57 57 nightlies migration.
+If it is just the version that gets bumped, that's totally fine, but if you also need to change some installer names or anything alike, `space` needs to be encoded to `%20%` and such.
+See [bug 1386765](https://bugzilla.mozilla.org/show_bug.cgi?id=1386765) for what happened during 57 nightlies migration.

 NB: it is expected that the two stub products have a win and win64 location which both point to the same location.
 We don't have a win64 stub installer, instead the mislabeled 32bit stub selects the correct full installer at runtime.

 ### Trim bouncer's Check Now list